This article appeared originally in Gulf News: link to original article

 However, classifying all unemployment as jobseeking is unfair to every single Emirati who is unemployed not because of their high expectations or because they studied an oversupplied major, but because the labour market could not offer them the right jobs.

-The last question that I want to leave you with: how can we better match demand and supply in the labour market?
+The last thought that I want to leave you with: how can we better match demand and supply in the labour market?